open-policy-agent/opa/docs/docs/index.md

 <RunSnippet files="#input.json" command="data.servers.output"/>

-Multiple expressions can be combined using logical AND.
 For queries to produce results, all of the expressions in the query must be true or defined.
-You can separate expressions across multiple lines (or optionally join them with `;`):
+You can separate expressions across multiple lines (or optionally join them with `;` - meaning AND, on a single line):

 ```rego
 package servers